Biden’s sign language interpreter has translated far-right misinformation

 Soon after Psaki’s announcement, Mewshaw was identified online.
 The Time article tied Mewshaw to Hands of Liberty, a right-wing interpreters group formerly known as Right Side ASL, pointing to posts that suggested Mewshaw led the group.

 Mewshaw appears in Hands of Liberty videos that convey false information and conspiracy theories, including a speech by Trump’s personal attorney Rudolph W. Giuliani and other right-wing figures.
-In one video Mewshaw interprets, an OAN commentator baselessly says the 2020 presidential election was a “military-grade sting operation.”
+In one video Mewshaw interprets, an OAN commentator baselessly saying the 2020 presidential election was a “military-grade sting operation.”

-In a video posted three days before her White House appearance, Mewshaw provided interpretations for Black pro-Trump comedian Terrence Williams, who said “Joe Biden, you will never be my president.”
+In a video posted three days before her White House appearance, Mewshaw provided interpretations for Black pro-Trump comedian Terrence Williams, who said: “Joe Biden, you will never be my president.”

 In a video statement responding to the Time article, Michael Thompson, the founder of the group, signed that the reporting that Mewshaw “appears to manage” the group was incorrect.
 Thompson, in the video interpreted for The Post, signed that Mewshaw volunteered to interpret and was not disingenuous by interpreting for Biden because, he claims, she began interpreting for the White House when Trump was there.